Abu al-Husayn al-Basri

-Abu'l-Husayn al-Basri (died 436/1044) was a Mu'tazilite jurist and theologian.
+Abu'l-Husayn al-Basri (c.
+980–1044 CE) was a Mu'tazilite jurist, physician and theologian.
 He wrote al-Mu'tamad fi Usul al-Fiqh (The Canon of the Foundations of Jurisprudence), a major source of influence in informing the foundations of Islamic jurisprudence until Fakhr al-Din al-Razi's al-Mahsul fi 'Ilm al-Usul (The Compilation of the Fundamentals of the Legal Sciences).